EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/cart-totals-in-header.md

 {%- endcapture -%}
 {% include v2/codeblock.html title="sections/header.liquid" language="liquid" code=highlight_code %}

-But those values are static and will be updated only if a user reloads the page.
+However, those values are static and will update only after a page refresh.

 ## Ajaxify cart totals

-In order to make them updatable without page refresh, apply the [`data-ajax-cart-bind`](/v2/docs/data-ajax-cart-bind/) attribute to the elements and provide a property of the [`liquidAjaxCart.cart`](/v2/docs/liquid-ajax-cart-cart/) object, that you want to display.
+To enable updates without requiring a page refresh, apply the [`data-ajax-cart-bind`](/v2/docs/data-ajax-cart-bind/) attribute to the elements and provide a property from the [`liquidAjaxCart.cart`](/v2/docs/liquid-ajax-cart-cart/) object, that you want to display.
-For the cart items number it will be the `item_count` property, for the cart price — the `total_price` property.
+For displaying the number of cart items, use the `item_count` property, while for showing the cart total price, employ the `total_price` property.

 The attribute supports formatters.
 In order to display price values, use the `money_with_currency` formatter.

-Liquid Ajax Cart will replace the elements inner content with the actual values when the cart content is changed.
+Liquid Ajax Cart updates the content of the [`data-ajax-cart-bind`](/v2/docs/data-ajax-cart-bind/) elements when the Shopify cart state is changed.

 {%- capture highlight_code -%}
 {% raw %}
 <span data-ajax-cart-bind="item_count" class="header__cart-quantity">